Is Gusto Legit? Here's What You Need to Know Before Signing Up

 Is Gusto actually legit or a scam?

 Gusto is 100% legitimate.
-It's been in business since 2012, serves over 400,000 businesses, is BBB accredited with an A rating, and is licensed by the California Department of Insurance.
+It's been in business recent years, serves over 400,000 businesses, is BBB accredited with an A rating, and is licensed by the California Department of Insurance.
 It's not a scam.
 However, legitimacy doesn't mean it's perfect-customer support issues are real and documented.

 Can Gusto steal my money?